halforbit/data-stores/readme.md

 Serialization integrations are provided for **JSON**, **YAML**, **XML**, as well as super-efficient **Bond** and **Protobuf** protocols.
 Note that some serializers have special requirements for data classes to be serialized.

-Optional compression via **GZIP** is provided as well.
-This can make a 10:1 difference in stored / transferred data payload size for formats like JSON.
+Optional compression via **GZIP** or **LZMA** (the compression used by 7-Zip) is provided as well.
+This can make a large difference in stored / transferred data payload size for formats like JSON.

 ## How Do I Get It?